nick-prater/newstead-pre-school/content/welcome_pack/index.md

 ---

 When your child joins our setting, you will be given a welcome pack containing printed information which we hope will be useful.
-This will include:
+This includes:

 * [Early Years Prospectus](http://newsteadpreschool.org.uk/prospectus/printable.html)
 * [What to Expect When](http://www.foundationyears.org.uk/files/2015/04/4Children_ParentsGuide_2015_FINAL_WEBv2.pdf)